GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 ### Variables
 #### Creating and Assigning Variables
-While JavaScript variables cannot be typed, Dart variables can be typed (but don't need to be).
+While JavaScript variables cannot be typed, Dart variables are optionally typed but it is a good practice to use typed variables.
+In [Dart 2](https://www.dartlang.org/dart-2), types are mandatory.
+With both static and runtime type checks, it has a sound type system.
+This type system enables better tooling, as well as earlier feedback when you write code.

 ```javascript
 // JavaScript
 var name = "JavaScript";